A. Objectives of the Post-Visit Process

-Send the Draft Statement, Program Evaluator Report(s), Program Evaluator Worksheet(s), Program Audit Form(s), and updated A2 Short Form to ABET Headquarters Commission staff; EAC Team Chairs should also copy Editor 1 and Editor 2.
+Send the Draft Statement, Program Evaluator Report(s), Program Evaluator Worksheet(s), Program Audit Form(s), and updated A302 Recommended Action Form to ABET Headquarters Commission staff; EAC Team Chairs should also copy Editor 1 and Editor 2.
 ABET staff will review formatting, enter the documents in the visit tracking tool, and forward it to Editor 1.
 Use the proper file naming conventions for your commission.

 Draft Statement Checklist:

 - There is an introduction in the institutional section that includes the following information:

 - The institutional context (private, public, land grant, etc.).